-ide exposure to fluoxetine hydrochloride is estimated to be over 38 million patients (circa 1999).
-Of the is of overdose involving fluoxetine hydrochloride, alone or with other drugs, reported from this population, there were 195 deaths.
+Worldwide exposure to fluoxetine hydrochloride is estimated to be over 38 million patients (circa 1999).
+Of the 1578 cases of overdose involving fluoxetine hydrochloride, alone or with other drugs, reported from this population, there were 195 deaths.

 Among 633 adult patients who overdosed on fluoxetine hydrochloride alone, 34 resulted in a fatal outcome, 378 completely recovered, and 15 patients experienced sequelae after overdosage, including abnormal accommodation, abnormal gait, confusion, unresponsiveness, nervousness, pulmonary dysfunction, vertigo, tremor, elevated blood pressure, impotence, movement disorder, and hypomania.
 The remaining 206 patients had an unknown outcome.
-The most common signs and symptoms associated with non-fatal overdosage were seizures, somolence, nausea, tachycardia, and vomiting.
-The largest known ingestion of fluoxetine production in adult patients was 8 grams in a patient who took fluoxetine alone and who subsequently recovered.
+The most common signs and symptoms associated with non-fatal overdosage were seizures, somnolence, nausea, tachycardia, and vomiting.
+The largest known ingestion of fluoxetine hydrochloride in adult patients was 8 grams in a patient who took fluoxetine alone and who subsequently recovered.
 However, in an adult patient who took fluoxetine alone, an ingestion as low as 520 mg has been associated with lethal outcome, but causality has not been established.

 Among pediatric patients (ages 3 months to 17 years), there were 156 cases of overdose involving fluoxetine alone or in combination with other drugs.
 Six patients died, 127 patients completely recovered, 1 patient experienced renal failure, and 22 patients had an unknown outcome.
-One of the six fatalities was a 9-year-old boy who had a history of OCD, Tourtetle's syndrome with lics, attention deficit disorder, and fetal alcohol syndrome.
-He had been receiving 100 mg of fluoxetine daily for 6 months in addition to clondine, methylphenidate, and had been receiving 100 mg of fluoxetine daily for 6 months in addition to clonidine, methylphenidate and promethazine.
+One of the six fatalities was a 9-year-old boy who had a history of OCD, Tourette's syndrome with tics, attention deficit disorder, and fetal alcohol syndrome.
+He had been receiving 100 mg of fluoxetine daily for 6 months in addition to clonidine, methylphenidate, and promethazine.
 Mixed-drug ingestion or other methods of suicide complicated all 6 overdoses in children that resulted in fatalities.
-The largest ingestion or other patients was 3 grams which was nonlethal.
+The largest ingestion in pediatric patients was 3 grams which was nonlethal.

-Other important adverse events reported with fluoxetine overdose (single or delirium, ECG abnormalities (such as QT interval prolongation and ventri torsades de pointes-type arrhythmias), hypotension, mania, neuroleptic malignant stupor, and syncope.
+Other important adverse events reported with fluoxetine overdose (single or multiple drugs) include coma, delirium, ECG abnormalities (such as QT interval prolongation and ventricular tachycardia, including torsades de pointes-type arrhythmias), hypotension, mania, neuroleptic malignant syndrome-like events, pyrexia, stupor, and syncope.

+Animal Experience

-Animal Experience Studies in animals do not provide precise or necessarily valid information about the treatment of human overdose.
+Studies in animals do not provide precise or necessarily valid information about the treatment of human overdose.
 However, animal experiments can provide useful insights into possible treatment strategies.

-The oral median lethal dose in rats and mine was found to be 452 and 248 mg/kg, respectively.
-Acute high oral doses produced hyperintability and convulsions in several animal species.
+The oral median lethal dose in rats and mice was found to be 452 and 248 mg/kg, respectively.
+Acute high oral doses produced hyperirritability and convulsions in several animal species.